fastplotlib/fastplotlib/README.md

 > **Note**
 >
-> `fastplotlib` and `pygfx` are fast evolving, you may require the latest `pygfx` and `fastplotlib` from github to use the examples in the master branch.
+> `fastplotlib` and `pygfx` are fast evolving, you may require the latest `pygfx` and `fastplotlib` from github to use the examples in the main branch.

 Note that `fastplotlib` code is basically identical between desktop and notebook usage.
 The differences are:
 - Running in `Qt` or `glfw` require a `fastplotlib.run()` call (which is really just a `wgpu` `run()` call)